Benefits of listening to classical music

 Those who studied music scored 61 points higher than their peers in verbal tests and 42 in mathematics, while those who played instruments scored 53 and 39 points higher respectively in both tests.

 Music helps to overcome dyslexia.
-It has been shown that studying musical language or playing the piano significantly improves the coordination of dyslexic people.
+It has been shown that studying a musical language or playing the piano significantly improves the coordination of dyslexic people.

 “Researchers argue […] that early music practice benefits (children with dyslexia) in learning to read.
 María Celia Ruiz Bernal, Director of the Royal Conservatory of Music “Victoria Eugenia” of Granada in the article “Dyslexia and Music Therapy”.